kittyapes/nft-marketplace-frontend/docs/popup-modal-utils.md

 `setPopup(component: any, options: PopupOptions)`

 Set a popup component with this function.
 The component will be added to the popup stack and rendered by the popup manager.
 A popup handler object will be returned.
+This popup handler will also be passed to the popup component itself, which can then access its methods (like `close`).

 _Note: This function manipulates the `popupStack` store, which is not meant to be used directly._